-An effective Vendor Management System will provide organizations with the technology to not only gain greater access to better worker data - but also achieve cost savings within their contingent workforce program and ensure quality of workers and government compliance.
+An effective Vendor Management System will provide organizations with the technology to not only gain greater access to better worker data – but also achieve cost savings within their contingent workforce program, ensure quality of workers and government compliance.

 Searching for a VMS provider

 If your organization is considering investing in VMS technology, it’s important to gain an understanding of how to vet providers in order to ensure your unique contingent workforce management needs and overall business goals are met.

 The following information will provide insights into a Vendor Management System and guidance on the key questions to ask when vetting VMS providers.

 What is a VMS provider

 A Vendor Management System (VMS) is a cloud-based software system that helps facilitate the process of contingent worker procurement and management.
 Vendor Management Systems are used to manage a contingent workforce either by an organization directly or by a Managed Services Provider on behalf of their client partner.

 Why a VMS is critical to contingent workforce management

 The data and analytics capabilities of a VMS enable organizations to make better enterprise-wide decisions.
 The Vendor Management System gives users direct access to the information that allows employers to gauge the success of their programs with vendors and make adjustments accordingly.